SwagatoMondal/ResponseServer/README.md

-# android-utility
+# ResponseServer
-This contains utility classes for Android to make your life easier by writing less code.
+This contains ways to communicate with MySQL DB via Java